 The person handed Wo a chocolate.
 Wo bit into it.
 It had a gooey center.
 It did taste good.

 "Wow.
 Sugar does taste better than water!" said Wo.
 "I was going to come here to protest the removal of water from Lake Chocolake, but now I think maybe they have the right idea."
-Then she went home.
+Then he went home.
 The end.